 After breakfast, head south of Miami Beach to Biscayne Bay for lunch.
 Dinner Key makes a great anchorage for lunch on the top deck of your charter yacht surrounded by a spectacular view, or tie up at one of several marinas.
 Coconut Grove, the most popular restaurant and shopping area in South Miami, is within walking distance.
 Some of the country’s most creative chefs have restaurants here with food styles ranging from Floribbean and Cuban to Southwestern and Japanese.
-Villa Vizcaya, a coral mansion built at the turn of the century, or the Planetarium is just a short taxi ride away and well worth the trip.
+Villa Vizcaya, a coral mansion built at the turn of the century and the Planetarium are just a short taxi ride away and well worth the trip.
 Opposite Coconut Grove, the island of Virginia Key and Key Biscayne offer a visit to the Miami Sea Aquarium and Crandon Park.
 On the Southern tip of Key Biscayne is Cape Florida Park, a great stopping area complete with beautiful beaches, an interesting tower and lighthouse, and a view of Stiltsville – a group of stilt homes strung out along channels in the flats off Key Biscayne.
 Overnight.